kddubey/cappr/docs/source/local_setup.rst

 For VS Code, you should be prompted to install a few extensions (if you don't already have them) when you first launch this workspace.

-For other IDEs, set Python formatting to `black <https://github.com/psf/black>`_, and set the vertical line ruler to 88.
+For other IDEs, set Python formatting to `ruff <https://github.com/astral-sh/ruff>`_, and set the vertical line ruler to 88.
+Docstrings use the numpy format and start on a new line.

 Testing